Penn AC Gold Coaches

 Sierra began rowing in 2012 at Mount Baker Rowing and Sailing Center in Seattle, WA.
 After graduating from high school, Sierra continued rowing at the University of Washington, earning spots on the 2019 Pac-12 and NCAA championship women’s team.

-In the summer of 2025, her second year with Penn AC Gold, she returned as the Junior Girls Head Coach.
+In the summer of 2025, her second year with Penn AC Gold, she returned as the junior girl's Head Coach.
 At the Independence Day Regatta, the team claimed the Team Points Trophy for the third consecutive year.
-At USRowing's RowFest National Championships, PAC swept the Men’s, Women’s, and Overall Team Points Trophies, marking the first time in program history that the women of Gold brought home the Women's Team Points title.
+At USRowing's RowFest National Championships, Penn AC swept the men’s, women’s, and Overall Team Points Trophies, marking the first time in program history that the women of Penn AC Gold brought home the Women's Team Points title.

 When Sierra is not coaching or rowing semi-recreationally, she enjoys skiing in the Pacific Northwest or lounging with her cats Gustav and Petunia.